 For more information, please visit www.cmu.edu/index.shtml.
+University demographics are available in Appendix A (page 83) of this document.

 Why an Annual Campus Security and Fire Safety Report?

 Federal Legal Requirements - The Clery Act

 Enacted in 1990, the Jeanne Clery Disclosure of Campus Security Policy and Crimes Statistics Act ("Clery Act") was designed to assist students in making decisions that affect their personal safety and to make sure institutions of higher education provide students, prospective students, faculty and staff with the information they need to avoid becoming victims of campus crime.
 The Higher Education Opportunity Act of 2008 and Violence Against Women Reauthorization Act of 2013 expanded institutions' obligations under the Clery Act with respect to fire safety, sexual assault, domestic violence, dating violence and stalking.
 The Clery Act requires colleges and universities to: